cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Party identifiers and relay attacks {#sec-considerations-ids}

-If CPace is instantiated without using identity strings A,B it is configured for anonymous key exchange and obviously does not come with any guarantee regarding the identity of the remote communication partner.
+If CPace is instantiated without using identity strings A,B it is configured for anonymous key exchange and obviously does not give any guarantee regarding the identity of the communication partner.

 If unique strings identifying the protocol partners are included either as part of the channel identifier CI or the associated data fields ADa, ADb, then ISK will provide implicit authentication also regarding the party identities.